gabrielantonyxaviour/egg-ai/README.md

 Also setting limit orders for this ONDO long.
 Entries @ 1.263, 1.177, 4H close under 1.11 for stops, TPs in yellow

-Time Left - 20 hours
+Time Left - 14 hours

-First - 6 hours

-1. Chef Profile page with follow feature - DONE
-2. Chef Create Recipe - DONE
-3. Chef Display Recipe - DONE
-4. Users display chefs -

 Transactions testing - 3 hours